 Breast-feeding: It is not known if pimecrolimus passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: Pimecrolimus cream is not recommended for children under 2 years of age, as there is a higher risk of side effects for this age group.
+Children: Pimecrolimus cream is not recommended for children less than 3 months of age.
+Children between 3 months and 2 years of age are at a higher risk of side effects.
 The effects of this medication on the developing immune system are unknown.